R. Hari Kumar: Flag rank

 After an 18-month tenure as COP, Kumar was promoted to Commander-in-Chief (C-in-C) grade and appointed Chief of Integrated Defence Staff (CISC).
 During his tenure as CISC, the Department of Military Affairs was created by the Government of India and the appointment of Chief of Defence Staff was created.
 For his tenure as CISC, he was awarded the Param Vishisht Seva Medal on 26 January 2021.
 On 28 February 2021, he was appointed Flag Officer Commanding-in-Chief Western Naval Command, taking over from Vice Admiral Ajit Kumar P.

 Chief of Naval Staff

 On 9 November 2021, the Government of India appointed Kumar as the next Chief of Naval Staff.
-He took office after superannuation of Admiral Karambir Singh on 30 November 2021.
+He took office after superannuation of Admiral Karambir Singh on 30 November 2021 and served there till 30 April 2024.

 Personal life

-Kumar is married to Kala Nair, with whom he has a daughter.
-He enjoys swimming, playing badminton, and walking.
+Kumar is married to Kala Nair (née Haripad), with whom he has a daughter.
+He enjoys swimming, playing badminton and walking.

 Awards and decorations

 During his career, he has been awarded the Vishisht Seva Medal (VSM) in 2010, the Ati Vishisht Seva Medal (AVSM) in 2016 and the Param Vishisht Seva Medal (PVSM) in 2021 for his service.